Koredotcom/docs/docs/xo/how-tos/build-a-travel-planning-assistant/deploy-the-assistant/use-bot-functions.md

-# Travel VA: Using Bot Functions
+# Travel VA: Use Bot Functions

 In this document we explore Bot Functions for a travel VA that can help reuse the same functionality in several places.
 We will see how a travel spend report can be programmed as a function and used, for example, to send to users upon request in different circumstances, to integrate with apps or create digital views.